Updated on January 11th, 2024 at 07:58 pm

-The common perception is that a refusal and an DUI are the same thing.
+The common perception is that a refusal and a DUI are the same thing.
 This is absolutely false.
-A refusal carries stiffer penalties including a mandatory Ignition Interlock Device when compared to an OWI first offense which has less of a driver’s license suspension and potential for no Ignition Interlock Device.
+Compared to a first offense DUI, a refusal carries stiffer penalties including a mandatory Ignition interlock device (IID) when compared to an OWI first offense which has less of a driver’s license suspension and potential for no IID.

 Will I lose my license for a refusal?

 The short answer is Yes.
 However, if a refusal hearing is properly requested and scheduled, the revocation will occur after the hearing within the correct time frame.
-The length of revocation is determined by factors of the arrest and the offense.
 If you have multiple refusals or OWIs, it will result in longer periods of revocation.